-1.3 Country Programmes, Funding Windows and Funding Lots
+1.3.
+Funding Windows and Funding Lots

-BGFA1 is inviting interested off-grid ESPs to compete under the following Country Programmes for the following Funding Windows and Funding Lots (See Table 1) to be disbursed during a four-year period with current funding of EUR 30.35 million in total.
+BGFA3 is inviting interested off-grid ESPs to compete under the following Funding Windows and Funding Lots3 (See Table 1) to be disbursed during a four-year period with current funding of up to EUR 20.7 million in total.

-TABLE 1: COUNTRY PROGRAMMES, FUNDING WINDOWS AND FUNDING LOTS
+TABLE 1: FUNDING WINDOWS AND FUNDING LOTS